stromguy/MRI_image_super_resolution/README.md

 # MRI_image_super_resolution
 During classes of Medical images analaysis on Faculty of Electrotehnics of University of Ljubljana, I tried to make super resolution model of MRI (Magnetic resonance imaging) with deep learning.
-I used source code from github (https://github.com/krasserm/super-resolution), which was modified form my aplication.
+I used source code from github (https://github.com/krasserm/super-resolution), which was modified for my aplication.
 I used EDSR and SRGAN architectures for learning neural network.
 I lerned two models.
 One dataset was made artificial with high resolution image downgraded to get low resolution image pair.
 Second were real pairs of LR and HR images.

 **On this Drive there are all neccesary folders, code, images etc.: